CyrusNajmabadi/lang-design/CollectionLiterals.md

 }
 ```

-Extensions do not allow adding fields or destructors to a type.
+Modern extensions continue to not allow adding fields or destructors to a type.

 Given an existing static class with extensions, a straightforward translation to modern extensions is done in the following fashion.